Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 It is recommended to create a copy of your template folder for tests.
 6. Make the script use the ini file by passing the `'SignatureIniPath'` and/or `'OOFIniPath'` parameter
 # 11. Signature and OOF application order
+Signatures are applied mailbox for mailbox.
+The mailbox list is sorted as follows (from highest to lowest priority):
+- Mailbox of the currently logged-in user
+- Mailboxes from the default Outlook profile, in the sort order shown in Outlook (and not in the order they were added to the Outlook profile)
+- Mailboxes from other Outlook profiles.
+The profiles are sorted alphabetically.
+Within each profile, the mailboxes are sorted in the order they are shown in Outlook.

-Templates are applied in a specific order: Common tempaltes first, group templates second, e-mail address specific templates last.
+For each mailbox, templates are applied in a specific order: Common templates first, group templates second, e-mail address specific templates last.

-Templates with a time range tag are only considered if the current system time is in range of at least one of these tags.
+Each one of these templates groups can have one or more time range tags assigned.
+Such a template is only considered if the current system time is within at least one of these time range tags.

-Common templates are templates with either no tag or only `[defaultNew]` and/or `[defaultReplyFwd]` (`[internal]` and/or `[external]` for OOF templates).
+- Common templates are templates with either no tag or only `[defaultNew]` and/or `[defaultReplyFwd]` (`[internal]` and/or `[external]` for OOF templates).

-Within these groups, templates are applied alphabetically ascending.
+- Within these template groups, templates are sorted according to the sort order and sort culture defines in the configuration file.

-Every centrally stored signature template is applied only once, as there is only one signature path in Outlook, and subfolders are not allowed - so the file names have to be unique.

-The script always starts with the mailboxes in the default Outlook profile, preferrably with the current users personal mailbox.
+- Every centrally stored signature template is only applied to the mailbox with the highest priority allowed to use it.
+This ensures that no mailbox with lower priority can overwrite a signature intended for a higher priority mailbox.

 OOF templates are only applied if the Out of Office assistant is currently disabled.
-If it is currently active or scheduled to be activated in the future, OOF templates are not applied.
+If it is currently active or scheduled to be automatically activated in the future, OOF templates are not applied.
 # 12. Variable replacement
 Variables are case sensitive.